Tiny-Earth/DemoSite/site/src/experiences.md

 ## Active Learning Experiences in Practice

-Active learning experiences bring together active learning, formative assessment, and inclusive learning.
-They also leverage the facets of science and how learning works.

 Let’s look at a detailed example of how a common instructional strategy can leverage the learning experiences framework: think-pair-share.
 Then, you will think through a different instructional strategy in a similar way on your own.

-### Example of an Active Learning Experience: Think-Pair-Share

 Think-pair-share is a flexible activity that can be adapted to almost any teaching situation.
 It has three steps: